Cisco-Talos/pyrebox/docs/interactive.rst

 **Commmand**  **Description**
 ------------- ----------------------------------------------------------------------------------
 ``ps``        List running processes.
 ``lm``        List modules for a process.
 Specify process by pid, name, or cr3.
+Specify '0', 'System' or 'kernel' in order to list kernel modules
 ============= ==================================================================================

 Machine state inspection and manipulation